Poverty in the United Kingdom: Pressure/interest groups

 The Joseph Rowntree Foundation is one of the largest social policy research and development charities in the UK and takes particular interest in the issue of poverty, with over 2,000 reports on poverty and disadvantage available on its website.

 The Child Poverty Action Group campaigns for the elimination of poverty amongst children.

 End Child Poverty coalition also seeks the eradication of child poverty.

 The Oxfam UK Poverty Programme works with people and policy makers to tackle the causes of poverty.

 In July 2013, Freedom from Torture published its report "The Poverty Barrier: The Right to Rehabilitation for Survivors of Torture in the UK which highlighted failings of the British asylum system in their handling of torture survivors arriving in the UK.
 The evidence included in the report came from the testimony of over 100 survivors of torture and eighteen members of Freedom from Torture's clinical department.
 The report highlighted financial insecurity, social exclusion and hopelessness and how poverty prevented the rehabilitation process.

-One survivor stated: "...
-Our current living conditions keep our torture trauma still alive.
-We can't move on."
+The Edinburgh Coalition Against Poverty is a solidarity organisation in Scotland with a particular focus on helping unemployed and disabled people to avoid and out of poverty.